AlanLeverenz/CALORIE-COUNTER/README.md

 ## Plain Vanilla App

-### Description:
+### Description

-#### This app is sourced from the 'Modern JavaScript' class authored by Brad Traversy, used as an exercise for studying use of the JavaScript Singleton module type, which are loaded when the app is launched.
+This app is sourced from the 'Modern JavaScript' class authored by Brad Traversy, used as an exercise for studying use of the JavaScript Singleton module type, which are loaded when the app is launched.

-#### There are four controllers in the app.js file:
+There are four controllers in the app.js file:

 * Storage Controller